Stuart Forster looks at the insights into naval history that can be gleaned from model shipbuilding in museums around the world.

 The Louvre in Paris

 The oldest model ships have been unearthed by archaeologists.
-A beautifully preserved 4000 year old model, found in an Egyptian tomb, can be seen in the Louvre Museum in Paris, France.
-Figures representing humans stand and squat along the deck of the 67cm (26.4in) boat.
-This helps us to understand how boats would have looked on the Nile Delta.
+A beautifully preserved 4,000-year-old model, found in an Egyptian tomb, can be seen in the Louvre Museum in Paris, France.
+Figures representing humans stand and squat along the deck of the 67-centimetre (26.4-inch) boat.
+This helps us to understand how ancient boats would have looked on the Nile Delta.

 Shipping in the ancient world